-I think many students are understandably worried about taking GEI1001, since it's the dreaded "FASS coding mod".
-I’ve heard horror stories about the massive workload of GET1050 (the old mod code) but this mod was actually very manageable, even for someone like myself who had no programming background.
+I think many students are understandably worried about taking GEI1001, since it's the dreaded "FASS coding course".
+I’ve heard horror stories about the massive workload of GET1050 (the old course code) but this course was actually very manageable, even for someone like myself who had no programming background.

-Of all the hilarious catchphrases included by the lecturer in his lecture videos, this is my favourite one (look out for them when you take this mod).
+Of all the hilarious catchphrases included by the lecturer in his lecture videos, this is my favourite one (look out for them when you take this course).

-Anyway, this mod has proven extremely useful.
+Anyway, this course has proven extremely useful.
 I've picked up many crucial skills and knowledge, and I hope to be able to make good use of what I've learnt in future.

 HS1402A - Career Compass II